-Take some photos with the captured tanks and the Indian Bunkers and now you are ready to return back to Jaisalmer.
+Take some photos with the captured tanks and the Indian Bunkers and now you are ready to return to Jaisalmer.
 Your trip ends here.
-Your bus will start by 5 PM.
+Your bus will start at 5 PM.

-Take the seat and enjoy your journey to Jaipur carrying some sweet memories.
+Take a seat and enjoy your journey to Jaipur carrying some sweet memories.